 v) Fit locknuts with the tool provided.

-1. Download app Download, from the App page of this site, the iOS or Android app for your device.
-Just tap a button and the app will be installed in seconds on your device.
+The iOS app works fine . . .
+Just tap the button here and the app will be installed in seconds on your device.

 IMPORTANT PLEASE READ THE SAFETY GUIDANCE NOTES PROVIDED WITH THE WICAP KIT BEFORE PROCEEDING WITH FITTING